dotnet/csharpstandard/README.md

 ### C# 7.0 draft

-The branch `draft-v7` has the draft text for C# 7.0.
-It has not been submitted as a formal standard to ECMA.
-This version is a working draft that contains the features for C# 7.0.
+The branch `standard-v7` has the text for C# 7.0.
+It has been submitted as a formal standard to ECMA.

 ### C# 6.0 standard